nahidf/IdentityServer4-adventures/README.md

 This repo contains samples and prototypes for IdentityServer4 based on [docs](https://identityserver4.readthedocs.io/)

 ## Projects
-All projects are built against the latest ASP.NET Core 3.
+All projects except Net4Api are built against the latest ASP.NET Core 3, Net4Api using .NET 4.5.2.

 * IdentityServer: IdentityServer4 instance
 * ConsoleClient: Console app calling IdentityServer to get access_token using Client Credentials Grant, calls the Api using the token